ireichman/scrape_jobs/README.md

 ## To-Do/ Roadmap:
 * Add text option to email.
-* Email title shows the number of jobs found for the first website not all.
+* Email title shows the number of websites scraped not jobs found.
 * Check why sending an email when Canonical cannot be decoded gives an empty email.
 * Finesse message formatting. (~~Show links in newline~~, better job titles, user's name.)
 * Switch to DB instead of text files.